CogComNeuroSci/CogComNeuroSci.github.io/alumni/index.md

 <hr class="dashed">

-**Note**: the information listed here is subject to change, and is only updated periodically.
+**Note**: the information listed here is incomplete, subject to change, and is only updated periodically.
 If you wish to contact one of our alumni, we encourage you to look up contact information online to ensure correctness.